Tony-Tan/Tony-Tan.github.io/content/deep_learning/A-Simple-Linear-Regression.md

 where the symbol $\sim$ is read as "is approximately modeled as".
 Equation (1) can also be described as "regressing $Y$ on $X$(or $Y$ onto $X$)".

 Go back to the example that was given in ["An Introduction to Linear Regression"](https://anthony-tan.com/ml-introduction_to_linear_regression/).
-Combining with the equation (1), we get a model of the budget of TV advertisement and sales:
+Combining with the equation (1), we get a model of the budget for TV advertisement and sales:

 $$
 \text{Sales}=w_1\times \text{TV}+ w_0\tag{2}